An electronic customs system to allow the faster import of third country goods from countries that are not members of the European Community

 Many businesses find using third-party service providers a cost-effective and efficient way to deal with customs formalities.
 You may make savings by avoiding costs for specialist staff and the software required for customs procedures, including CFSP.

 Freight forwarders, customs agents and brokers may offer CFSP clearance.
 Freight forwarders, whose principal business is to move goods to be transported from one country to another, also generally provide customs clearance facilities.
 Customs agents and brokers only handle paperwork at customs points or frontiers for you.
-You can find out about brokers and forwarders in the guide on using brokers and forwarders.

 If you wish to use a third party service provider for CFSP, they must either be authorised or hold authority to act on your behalf.
 You should also make sure that you provide them with full and accurate information.